dvanhu/Insta/README.md

 ## Kubernetes Deployment Configuration

-Each microservice is deployed as a Kubernetes `Deployment` with the following production configurations:
+Each microservice is deployed with the following production-grade configurations:

 - **Replicas** — Minimum replica count declared in `deployment.yaml`, ensuring availability from the start
 - **Resource limits** — CPU and memory requests/limits defined to enable accurate scheduling and HPA decision-making
 - **Liveness probe** — Kubernetes automatically restarts pods that fail health checks at `/health`
-- **Readiness probe** — Traffic is only routed to pods that have passed readiness checks, preventing requests from hitting unready instances
+- **Readiness probe** — Traffic only routes to pods that have passed readiness checks, preventing requests from hitting unready instances
-- **Service exposure** — `service.yaml` exposes each deployment via a NodePort Kubernetes Service, providing stable internal DNS resolution regardless of pod churn
+- **Service exposure** — `service.yaml` exposes each deployment via NodePort, providing stable internal DNS regardless of pod churn

 ---